ScalesCSS/scalescss/packages/objects-centered-column/README.md

 ## Usage

 The Centered Column layout object is intended to wrap main content when the desired effect is one column that centers itself on large displays.
-The current max-width is 1024px / 64rem;
+The default max-width is 64rem, which converts to 1024px.

 ```
 <div class="CenteredColumn">